About Our Team

 - Sports Massage

-For Work/Life Balance massage therapy services, You can find Tricia at The Well on Tuesdays & Wednesdays (9am-2:30pm).
+For Work/Life Balance massage therapy services, you can find Tricia at The Well on Tuesdays & Wednesdays (9am-2:30pm).
+Tricia is also available for $1/1 minute chair massage services during these times/days.

 Brenda Tracy, LMT

 Brenda (DCLMT #2397) brings a personalized approach to the table.
 "Each clients carries stress differently," says Brenda.
-"Massage therapy is an excellent way to allow the mind, body and spirit to decompress on its own time."
-Brenda excels at identifying specific areas of stress and applying appropriate techniques to help the body relax.
-Brenda has three children and works full time as a talent acquisition specialist.
+"Massage therapy is an excellent way to allow the mind, body & spirit to decompress on its own time."
+Brenda excels at identifying specific areas of stress & applying appropriate techniques to help the body relax.
+Brenda has three children & works full-time as a talent acquisition specialist.

 Training and Education: Brenda graduated from the Potomac Massage Training Institute (PMTI), with 625 program hours.
-A generalist practitioner, Brenda specializes in Swedish and deep tissue work, myofascial release, and stretching techniques.
-Brenda also holds a Bachelor’s degree in German and History and a Masters of Business Administration.
+A generalist practitioner, Brenda specializes in Swedish & deep tissue work, myofascial release, & stretching techniques.
+Brenda also holds a Bachelor’s degree in German & History & a Masters of Business Administration.

 - First Aid/CPR

-Work experience: With 25+ years’ experience in Human Resources and three teenage children, Brenda truly understands how stressful and challenging life can be.
+Work experience: With 25+ years’ experience in Human Resources & three teenage children, Brenda truly understands how stressful & challenging life can be.
 You'll find she has a calming, patient presence that contributes to a relaxing experience at The Well.
-Brenda joined The Well in June 2018, and her first clients have offered glowing reviews and booked their repeat appointments on the spot.
-Book yours now and find out for yourself!
+Brenda joined The Well in June 2018, & her first clients have offered glowing reviews & booked their repeat appointments on the spot.
+Book yours now & find out for yourself!

 What our clients are saying about Brenda: